 Google’s self-driving car project Waymo now has all of its own sensors in action on its latest test cars, Pacifica minivans.
 John Krafcik, CEO Waymo which is now a business of Google’s parent company Alphabet Inc. showed off the key new features before the North American International Auto Show.

 He noted that that the company is manufacturing the entire sensor system on its self-driving vehicles.
 These sensors include light detection, LiDar (ranging radar), vision systems and radars.

-This is a huge news since, manufacturing these sensors in house puts Wayo way ahead of any other self-driving vehicles in the market. “we’re sharing a first look at the completed vehicles, equipped with our latest Waymo self-driving technology, including our suite of updated sensors, all-new computer and other major system updates”.
+This is a huge news since manufacturing these sensors in-house puts Waymo way ahead of any other self-driving vehicles in the market. “we’re sharing a first look at the completed vehicles, equipped with our latest Waymo self-driving technology, including our suite of updated sensors, all-new computer and other major system updates”.
 Said Krafcik in a blog post.